Team

 Lab Affiliates

-These reseachers have graduated and moved to the next stage of the career, and are still collaborating with the lab to wrap up their previous research in the Ishaq Lab.
+These reseachers have graduated or moved to the next stage of the career, and are still collaborating with the lab to wrap up their previous research in the Ishaq Lab.

 Dr. Tolu Esther Alaba, PhD